owiwamasa/sidewalk-surfer-proj/README.md

   <img src='https://i.imgur.com/2y2FmRJ.png' width='200px' >
 </p>

 Sidewalk Surfers, an <a href='https://instagram.com'>Instagram</a> clone, is an app for users to discover skateboarding spots in the Los Angeles area and share content from these locations.
-It is built using React.js, Redux.js, and Flask.
+It is built using React.js, Redux.js, Python, and Flask.

 View live: <a href='https://sidewalk-surfers.herokuapp.com/'>Sidewalk Surfers App</a>